yguitton/training-material/topics/admin/tutorials/surf-research-cloud-pulsar/tutorial.md

 >    - A destination/environment must be added with the pulsar details
 >    - Some tools should be redirected to this Pulsar
 >
->    Here is an example of what those changes *might* look like in your Galaxy node. ([FAQ: how to read a diff]({% link topics/admin/faqs/diffs.md %})).
+>    Here is an example of what those changes *might* look like in your Galaxy node.
 In this example our pulsar node was called `p20` but that will be different for you.
+>
+>    {% snippet topics/admin/faqs/diffs.md %}
+>
 >
 >    ```diff
 >     runners: